BZFlag-Dev/bzflag/plugins/genocide/README.genocide.txt

 This is a simple sample plugin that implements the legacy "genocide" flag from previous versions.
-Shots from this flag will kill all members of the team it strikes, except rogue.
-Load the RogueGenocide plugin to make this flag kill members of the rogue "team" as well.
+Shots from this flag will kill all members of the team it strikes, except rogue by default.

 Loading the plugin
 --------------------------------------------------------------------------------

-This plugin takes no optional arguments, so load it with:
+By default, simply genocide is enabled.
+If that is acceptable, you can just load the plugin without additional arguments.

   -loadplugin genocide

+To enable rogueGenocide, specify 1 or 2 as arguments, with 2 enabling the "suicide" option of rogue genocide.

+  -loadplugin genocide,1